 T Flag Hinges

 With a few exceptions, T Flag Hinges share many of the same qualities as the flag hinge described above.
 Its appearance is the main difference, as the name suggests.
 A T Flag Hinge is located in the centre of the body, giving it a T Flag appearance.
 As a result, the flag fits in the middle of the body rather than on top, making it impossible to lift the hinge off.
 To remove the flag from the body, you must first remove the swivel pin.
 Because a T-Flag hinge is installed between the body rather than on top of it, it is also known as an “Encapsulated Hinge” or a “Captured Hinge.”

 All of the hinges listed above have varying degrees of adjustability that are often called “2d” or “3d”.
 This is usually stated in the product description or title.

 A 2d hinge may be adjusted in two directions along its axis, often up or down, or left or right.
 A 3d hinge provides an extra axis of adjustment, which can be forward or backward.
 This forward or back adjustment determines how tightly the door fits into the hinge side of the frame.
 If this is excessively tight, the door will not close properly, causing the hinge to bind.
 However, if it is not tight enough, this might let draughts through the door.

+Experience unparalleled quality with our selection of Composite, uPVC, French, Patio, and Front Door Hinges.
 If you are having trouble choosing the right hinge for you, kindly contact one of our exceptional team members who will gladly assist you.